-The purpose of the Tax Strategy is to communicate the policy for the management of tax within ACCO Brands Europe Ltd. and its subsidiary undertakings (the Group), which includes all U.K. companies/branches of the group (including dormant companies) for all U.K. taxes.
-It is important to ensure that consistent and effective tax standards are maintained across the Group as tax (both direct and indirect) can have a significant cash, profit and loss impact on the Group and, therefore, on many of the Group’s business activities.
-This Tax Strategy will be owned by the European Leadership Team (ELT) of ACCO Brands and any amendments will be discussed and approved by the ELT.
-It is effective for the year ending December 31, 2018, and will remain in effect until any amendments are approved by the ELT.
-The ELT will be responsible for ensuring that the Tax Strategy is published in accordance with Schedule 19 of the United Kingdom Finance Act 2016 and regards this publicly available document as complying with its duty under that legislation.
-This Tax Strategy will be reviewed, updated and republished with the following years’ version annually in line with legislation.
+The purpose of the Tax Strategy is to communicate the policy for the management of tax within ACCO Brands Europe Ltd and its subsidiary undertakings (“the Group”), which includes all UK companies/branches of the Group (including dormant companies) for all UK taxes.
+It is important to ensure that consistent and effective tax standards are maintained across the Group, as tax (both direct and indirect) can have a significant cash, profit and loss impact on the Group and many of the Group’s business activities.
+This Tax Strategy is owned by the European Leadership Team (ELT) of ACCO Brands and any amendments will be discussed and approved by the ELT.
+It is effective for the year ended 31 December 2019, and will remain in effect until any amendments are approved by the ELT.
+The ELT will be responsible for ensuring that the Tax Strategy is published in accordance with Schedule 19 of the United Kingdom Finance Act of 2016 and regards this publicly available document as complying with its duty under that legislation.
+This Tax Strategy will be reviewed, updated and republished with the following years’ version annually, in line with legislation.

 3. Tax Objectives

 The Group Finance department is responsible for all taxes within the Group.
 Its objective in relation to tax is to support the Group’s strategy while ensuring compliance with relevant laws and filing obligations.

 Tax performance will be measured in the following ways:

 The Group’s strategic objective is to comply with legal requirements in the taxing jurisdictions in which the Group operates in a manner that ensures the right amount of tax is paid, while creating sustainable shareholder value, underpinned by a tax philosophy, based on an open, co-operative and transparent relationship with the tax authorities.